material-motion/material-motion/concepts/runtimes.md

 Throughout this chapter we will apply a metaphor oriented around theater terminology.
 The metaphor consists primarily of **Intentions** and **Actors**.
 Actors fulfill Intention (the plan).

-A Runtime must be able to do the following, at a minimum:
+A Runtime is an object that is able to do the following, at a minimum:

 - Associate Intentions with target objects.
 - Create Actor instances that are able to fulfill the provided Intentions.
 - Feed events to Actor instances.
+- Delegate events to external systems.

 ## Associating Intentions